 Many of Scorsese’s characters are wounded “guardian angels” needing salvation in their own right.
 Such is the struggle of Father Rodrigues, played by Andrew Garfield.

 Endo, the author of the novel, and Scorsese in his screenplay, tell us:

 “Christ did not die for the good and the beautiful.
 It is easy enough to die for the good and the beautiful; the hard thing is to die for the miserable and the corrupt.”

 Well, this homily is not a film review.
-However, I recommend the film – it is a difficult film, and long film of 2 hours and 41 minutes.
+However, I recommend the film – it is a problematic film and a long film of 2 hours and 41 minutes.
 It is not an “entertaining film,” and for some, the ending or conclusion may be too understated.
-But it is a very worthwhile film, and a film, in my opinion, of “religious art.”
+But it is an outstanding film, and a movie, in my opinion, of “religious art.”

 Here are two points that I want to make, and they come from Scorsese himself.

 First, in a vastly secularized world, the matter of religion is more important than ever.
 And, of course, the use of violence in the name of religion was and remains a terrible abuse of personal rights.
 Whether 17th century Japan or with the suppression and persecution of Christians that continues today.